sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 ### Strictness Values

 - `false` (default): Proxy availability is not required.
 Event notifications can be lost and the application can run without instrumentation (if the proxy did not respond with the SPR at startup).
-- `true`: Agent pauses the execution of the program until connection with the proxy is established and the SPR is passed to the microagent.
+- `true`: Agent pauses the execution of the program until connection with the proxy is established and the SPR is passed to the Microagent.

 The default strictness mode is false.

 ## ShiftLeft Proxy

-The microagent connects to a ShiftLeft Proxy server to obtain the SPR and push runtime metrics to ShiftLeft.
+The Microagent connects to a ShiftLeft Proxy server to obtain the SPR and push runtime metrics to ShiftLeft.
 The following options are available for microagent-proxy connections.

-There is an idle timeout of approximately 40-60 minutes for the connection between the ShiftLeft Microagent and Proxy server.
-If the microagent agent is idle for this period, the connection may be dropped.
-The microagent will automatically reconnect when the app is run.
+There is an idle timeout of approximately 40-60 minutes for the connection between the ShiftLeft Protect for Java Microagent and Proxy server.
+If the Microagent agent is idle for this period, the connection may be dropped.
+The Microagent  automatically reconnects when the app is run.

-> #### Important
->
-> ShiftLeft Proxy is not to be confused with system proxy configuration.
+>**Important**.
+ShiftLeft Proxy is not to be confused with system proxy configuration.

 ### Proxy Host Name